TritonDataCenter/node-manta/docs/man/muntar.md

-muntar 1 "May 2013" Manta "Manta Commands"
+muntar 1 "May 2023" Manta "Manta Commands"
 =======================================

 NAME
 ----

-muntar - create a directory hierarchy from a tar file
+muntar - deprecated; create a directory hierarchy from a tar file

 SYNOPSIS
 --------